arkhitech/redmine_update_reminder/README.md

 One has to initialize the periodic tasks before the plugin's first run.

-For do this, click "Initialize periodic tasks" in the "Schedule periodic tasks" tab in the plugin settings.
+To do this, click "Initialize periodic tasks" in the "Schedule periodic tasks" tab in the plugin settings.

-You can also set periodic notifications schedule convenient to you.
+You can also set periodic notifications schedule convenient for you.

 Schedule is set using the cron syntax.

 # Setting the module within the project

 Select the Intouch module in the project settings on the "Modules" tab.
-As a result, the "Intouch" tab in the will appear in Settings.
+As a result, the "Intouch" tab will appear in the Settings.

 This tab includes three sections: